MahmoudAshraf12/MahmoudAshraf12/README.md

 * ⚡ sql

 ## Personal
-- 🔭 I’m currently working on Elwaha Green
+- 🔭 I’m currently working on Elwaha Green as a Data Analyst
 - 🌱 I’m currently learning Faculty of computer and data science